rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

     <td>.remove()</td>
     <td class="partial">
       <issues>
-        <issue severity="normal" proof="">Event listeners on the old HTML are not removed, which can cause memory leak</issue>
         <issue severity="low" proof="selector_nested">.remove( selector ) does not support nested selectors.
 For example "* > b" does not match when performed on a "b" element</issue>
       </issues>
     </td>
     <td class="partial">
       <issues>
-        <issue severity="normal" proof="">Event listeners on the old HTML are not removed, which can cause memory leak</issue>
         <issue severity="normal" proof="selector">.remove( selector ) signature is not supported (all elements are removed)</issue>
       </issues>
     </td>
     <td class="partial">
       <issues>
-        <issue severity="normal" proof="">Event listeners on the old HTML are not removed, which can cause memory leak</issue>
         <issue severity="normal" proof="selector">.remove( selector ) signature is not supported (all elements are removed)</issue>
+        <issue severity="low" proof="">Event listeners on the old HTML are not removed.
+It is concidered best practise to remove event listeners, but according to <a href="https://auth0.com/blog/four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them/">this article</a>, it is not strictly required for modern browsers:</issue>
       </issues>
     </td>
   </tr>